8 most dangerous antibiotic-resistant bacteria in the world – DW – 11/18/2024

 TB killed 1.25 million people, including 161,000 people with HIV, in 2023.

-The WHO says "TB has probably returned to being the world's leading cause of death from a single infectious agent, following three years in which it was replaced by coronavirus disease (COVID-19)."
+The WHO said "TB has probably returned to being the world's leading cause of death from a single infectious agent, following three years in which it was replaced by coronavirus disease (COVID-19)."

 Mycobacterium tuberculosis is resistant to rifampicin — an antibiotic used to treat mycobacterial infections, like TB and leprosy, or M. leprae.